ArteZanos® Receives Miami Dade Acceptance for the ArteZanos® Flexible Solar PV, Creating the First Miami Dade Approved U.S. "Solar Roof"

 |

+ArteZanos® Receives Miami Dade Acceptance for the ArteZanos® Flexible Solar PV, Creating the First Miami Dade Approved U.S. "Solar Roof"

-MIAMI, July 3, 2021 /PRNewswire/ -- The ArteZanos® Flexible Solar PV (Miami-DadeNOA# 21-0315.05 Exp.06/24/26) is currently the only Miami-Dade NOA Approved Solar Photovoltaic Panel.
+SANTA CLARA, Calif., July 6, 2021 /PRNewswire/ -- The ArteZanos® Flexible Solar PV (Miami-DadeNOA# 21-0315.05 Exp.06/24/26) is currently the only Miami-Dade NOA Approved Solar Photovoltaic Panel.
 The Miami-Dade NOA establishes compliance with the most stringent requirements of the Florida Building Code to facilitate the permitting, installation, and inspection process.
 Miami-Dade maintains the highest standard of product approval provisions in the country and internationally.
-The Miami-Dade NOA has been recognized and accepted in Hawaii, Japan, South America, Guam, and the Caribbean
+The Miami-Dade NOA has been recognized and accepted in Hawaii, Japan, South America, Guam, and the Caribbean.

 ArteZanos® Flexible Solar PV gives you a choice between two different types of cutting-edge flexible light-weight CIGS or Mono c-Si adhesive applied solar technologies in multiple dimensions.
 These high-efficiency solar panels are elegant and designed to adhere to different roofing substrates with incredible wind uplift resistance and high impact resistance, eliminating the heavy glass and traditional racking systems associated with invasive penetrations to the roof.